mikelinhas/mikelinhas.github.io/_posts/2019-06-26-Fashion MRP.md

 ### NodeJS + MongoDB: Database

-The database is split into Xx main collections:
+The database is split into 7 main collections:

 * `materials`: Material info and stock
 * `products`: Product info and stock
 * `boms`: Bill of materials relating products and materials
 * `suppliers`: Supplier information.
-* `purchasing`: Purchase orders to suppliers.
+* `suppliers.orders`: Purchase orders to suppliers.
 * `producers`: Producer information.
-* `production`: Production orders to producers.
+* `producers.orders`: Production orders to producers.

 Every item in these collections has a unique `_id` which is used to relate information from one to collection to another.